somahargitai/soma-toolbox/README.md

 4. Open your browser and navigate to <http://localhost:5173>

-## Adding New Tools
+## Adding New Tools & Generating Thumbnails

 To add new tools, edit the 🧰 `src/data/tools.ts` file and add new entries to the `tools` array.

-To generate thumbnails for these new items follow the instructions in the [thumbnail generator documentation](thumbnail-gen/README.md).
+The subproject in `/thumbnail-gen` is to generate thumbnails.
+Follow the instructions in the [thumbnail generator documentation](thumbnail-gen/README.md).

 ## License